Captain Vorpatril's Alliance: Reception

 Captain Vorpatril's Alliance was a finalist for the 2013 Hugo Award for Best Novel.
 At Tor.com, Jo Walton described it as "adorable as a whole", "deeply readable and tons of fun", and "also a really remarkably good science fiction novel", comparing it to Georgette Heyer's Cotillion, while at Locus Online, Paul Di Filippo compared it to a Gilbert and Sullivan farce, and to a "lighthearted and absurd" version of the works of C. J. Cherryh, complimenting Bujold's execution in alternating the viewpoint between Ivan and Tej.
 The SF Site's Steven H Silver, conversely, felt that the alternating viewpoint was not executed as well as it could have been, and that Ivan "makes a better support[ing] character than a primary character"; Silver conceded, however, that Ivan and Tej may "seem less than dynamic merely in comparison to Bujold's more typical protagonists".

 Publication history

+Bujold began writing the novel in November 2009, but was interrupted by medical issues.
+In December 2010, she deleted the last five chapters and rewrote them with the "(s)ame characters, but a different location, (which) made all the difference."

 From June 2012, the book was sold as a non-proofread advance reader e-book (e-ARC).
 The official print release was November 2012.